Research Themes: Spectroelectrochemistry, Biosensors, Electrocatalysis

 Electrochemical DNA Sensors

 With the in-situ analysis of the modified electrode surfaces, we are working towards understanding the assembly of DNA SAMs onto single crystal gold bead electrodes.
 These electrodes show many different surface features which influence the way the DNA SAM is created and how it behaves.
+The preparation of these complex surfaces using potential assisted deposition techniques has advantages which are under investigation for improving the quality of the biosensor surfaces.

 Fuel Cell Catalysis